How bad weather can improve your travel experience

 Davenport Creek is an easy drive from Ceduna.
 Vic’s plan had been to camp there and explore the sand dunes and beach.
 But the rain, wind and very high tide made access difficult and camping there would have been quite uncomfortable.

 But the weather wasn’t all bad.
-The sun was shining when we did access the dunes at Davenport Creek, but the strong wind was blowing the sand across the dune tops and driving the waves onshore.
+The sun was shining when we did access the dunes at Davenport Creek.
+But the strong wind was blowing the sand across the dune tops and driving the waves onshore.
 As we took in the beautiful scene before us, we felt like we needed to have something to hold onto.

 Fowlers Bay is proud of its history with information boards displayed throughout the small village.